3DR Solo, have a great onboard computer, the IMX6 runs Yocto Linux : link to the Linux source: https://github.com/OpenSolo/imx6-linux

 Firmware 1.1: Perfectly nice interpolation and smooting.

-CAUTION: The bootloader is well tested, it handles interruptions in upgrade and can upgrade/downgrade firmware regardless existing of version.
-You should NOT attempt to use “avrdude”, “winavr” or “avrdudess”, or any other tool/commands except those described above.
+CAUTION: The bootloader is well tested, it handles interruptions in upgrades and can upgrade/downgrade firmware regardless existing of version.
+You should NOT attempt to use “avrdude”, “winavr” or “avrdudess”, or any other tool/command except those described above.
 The only known case of messed up bootloader reported to me for BMSOne or SoloBatt tool, was caused by experimenting with such tools.

 This is the BMSOne: